2012 Indian Premier League: Termination of Kochi

 The IPL Committee terminated the Kochi Tuskers Kerala franchise after it breached the BCCI's terms of conditions.
 Under the terms of the agreement, each franchise has to submit a bank guarantee every year that covers the fee payable to the BCCI.
 The team, founded in 2010, was bought for ₹ 1,550 crore and the consortium has to pay a bank guarantee of ₹ 1.56 billion every year until 2020.
 Despite this, the Tuskers' former players participated in this season's competition after being included in the players auction on 4 February 2012.

 On 13 January, the BCCI asked the international players of Kochi Tuskers Kerala to register the individual court cases against the owners of the Kochi IPL team with the BCCI included as a party to each case.

 Venues

 Opening ceremony

 The opening ceremony was held on 3 April night in Chennai at the YMCA Ground.
 The ceremony included some performances by Amitabh Bachchan, Priyanka Chopra, Kareena Kapoor, Salman Khan, Prabhu Deva, Colonial Cousins, and Katy Perry.
 The opening game was held in the M. A. Chidambaram Stadium, Chennai, the home venue of the reigning champions Chennai Super Kings.
-The closing ceremony will also be held at the same venue.
+The closing ceremony was also held at the same venue.